yugal072/yugal072/README.md

 <td width="50%">

 **🎙️ [On-device Meeting Assistant](https://github.com/yugal072/On-device-meeting-assistant)**
-<br>Built at the AMD Hackathon — an on-device assistant that listens, understands, and helps you actually remember your meetings.
+<br>Built for the AMD Hackathon — an on-device assistant that listens, understands, and helps you actually remember your meetings.
 No cloud round-trip required.

 </td>
 <td width="50%">

 **🚗 [Toy Car Obstacle Detection](https://github.com/yugal072/toy-car-obstacle-detection)**
-<br>Where the ENTC in me meets the AI in me — real-time obstacle detection running on hardware, not just in a notebook.
+<br>Where the ENTC in me meets the AI in me — real-time obstacle detection running on hardware.

 </td>
 </tr>